 - In The Phantom of the Opera musical and film thereof, the plot kicks off with a bidding war for a music box with a figurine of one of these on top.
 It originally belonged to the Phantom.

-- Euro Trip featured Lucy Loveless applying one of these to the.. erm.. sensitive parts of a male lead in a club for adults.
+- Euro Trip featured Lucy Lawless applying one of these to the.. erm.. sensitive parts of a male lead in a club for adults.

-- In How The Grinch Stole Christmas, the Grinch has a giant version of one in his lair, and uses it to get his head hit.
+- In How the Grinch Stole Christmas!, the Grinch has a giant version of one in his lair, and uses it to drown out the Whos' singing...along with using a jackhammer as a pogo stick and la-la-laing while riding it.

 - Used in Master of Disguise, before the door to the Nest opens.

-- A flashback scene in Zoolander finds the titular character acting like one.
+- A flashback scene in Zoolander finds the title character acting like one.

 - In the Colombian film Milagro en Roma, based on the short story "La Santa" by Gabriel García Márquez, a mechanical cymbal-playing monkey suddenly bursts into action at the wake of a seven-year-old girl, although it had not worked before that.
 Later, the monkey's spontaneous action at the girl's wake is cited as evidence for her being a saint.
 The Vatican is not impressed, however.